Jaguars rout Mustangs 44-8

-HOWELLS — The Class D No. 1 Jaguars took advantage of a trio of turnovers by the No. 3 Stanton Mustangs and never looked back in their 44-8 win on Friday night.
+HOWELLS — Class D No. 1 Howells-Dodge took advantage of a trio of turnovers by No. 3 Stanton and never looked back in its 44-8 win on Friday night.

 Down 6-0, the Mustangs had second and 12 at their own 25-yard line.
 Quarterback Parker Krusemark dropped back and looked to his right for Becker Pohlman on a screen, but Gavin Nelson cut in front of him, intercepting the pass and taking it back for a touchdown.

-The play was one of three total touchdowns for the senior quarterback, who also had season-highs on offense with seven carries for 97 yards and two rushing touchdowns.
+The play was one of three total touchdowns for the senior quarterback, who as quarterback also had season-highs on offense with seven carries for 97 yards and two rushing touchdowns.

 “We put in a few more plays to try and take advantage of him and he did a great job for us,” coach Mike Speirs said.
 “I thought all of our kids really stepped up in the first half.
 It was really nice to see.”